 As a change agent, OIA catalyzes and incubates initiatives that capitalize on new interdisciplinary scientific and engineering concepts and generate technology-based solutions for economic and societal benefit.
-OIA strengthens the nation as a knowledge-based society by fostering the development of a diverse, globally engaged next generation of research leaders.
+OIA strengthens the nation as a knowledge-based society by fostering the development of a diverse and engaged next generation of research leaders.
 Additionally, OIA administers prestigious honorary award programs and professional internships for aspiring scientists and engineers.
 OIA provides policy and programmatic analytical support to the NSF Director and Deputy Director and working in partnership with NSF directorates and offices, plays a leadership role in shaping agency-wide policies and new strategic directions that promote cross-Foundational programmatic and operational unity and alignment.

-Integrative Programs and Activities
+Integrative Programs and Activities Section

-OIA also supports the NSF Director's Office through policy analysis and special projects to address Foundation priorities, and plays a leadership role-in close partnership with other NSF Directorates and Offices-to improve NSF's management practices and promote unity and alignment in support of the Foundation's mission.Experimental Program to Stimulate Competitive Research (EPSCoR)
+OIA also supports the NSF Director's Office through policy analysis and special projects to address Foundation priorities, and plays a leadership role-in close partnership with other NSF Directorates and Offices-to improve NSF's management practices and promote unity and alignment in support of the Foundation's mission.Experimental Program to Stimulate Competitive Research (EPSCoR) Section

 The mission of EPSCoR is to assist the National Science Foundation in its statutory function "to strengthen research and education in science and engineering throughout the United States and to avoid undue concentration of such research and education."
 EPSCoR goals are: